Skip to main content

 }

-• data.metadata echoes what you set at creation, so you can route the webhook (e.g., to a Slack thread or ticket).
+• data.metadata echoes what you set at creation, useful for routing to a downstream system.

 curl --request GET \